LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 The ```test_login_rdp_success()``` test case *requests* the ```supply_test_config``` and ```supply_test_class``` fixtures as function parameters.
 We get the RDPHTTPController object (as ```app``` function variable) and the RDP Auth URL endpoint string (as ```auth_endpoint``` function variable) from the *supply_test_config* and *supply_test_class* fixtures to use as the test case's resources.

-The ```test_login_rdp_success()``` is a test case for the success RDP Authentication login scenario.
+The ```test_login_rdp_success()``` is a test case for the successful RDP Authentication login scenario.
 It just sends the RDP Auth Service URL and RDP credentials to the ```RDPHTTPController.rdp_authentication()``` method and checks the response token information.
 Please noticed that a unit test just focuses on if the rdp_authentication() returns no empty/zero token information only.
 The token content validation would be in a system test (or later) phase.

 ``` Python
     assert access_token is not None, "access token is None, success RDP Authentication returns invalid data"